hbc/NGS_Data_Analysis_Course/sessionIV/lessons/02_automating_workflow.md

 	$ cd scripts

-For now let's start writing it on our computers using Text Wrangler or Sulblime Text or Notepad++.
+For now let's start writing it on our computers using Text Wrangler or Sublime Text or Notepad++.

 > Reminder: The command-line arguments $1, $2, $3,...$9 are "positional parameters", with $0 pointing to the actual command, program or shell script, and $1, $2, $3, ...$9 as the arguments to the command."
 This basically means that "Script Name" == $0, "First Parameter" == $1, "Second Parameter" == $2 and so on...